← Back to Keepers

 Part One: The Weight of the Keys

-There is a word that sits at the heart of this category, and it is worth starting there.
+There is one word this category turns on, and it is worth starting there.

 Warden.
 From the Old French wardein, which came from the Frankish wardōn, which meant to guard, to watch over, to hold in trust for another.
 A warden is not an owner.
 The distinction is precise and it matters enormously.
 An owner possesses something and may do with it as they please.
 A warden holds it.
 The building, the tradition, the accumulated significance of a place - these are not theirs to keep for themselves.
 They are theirs to pass on.